-So, the strategies that worked for me - knowing the cockpit cold, thinking about flying in my spare time, being prepared beforehand, listening to others, and taking good notes - are techniques that will work for you as well.
-Remember that flight lessons require active participation from both the instructor and student, each providing their fair share of effort.
+So, the strategies that worked for me - knowing the cockpit cold, thinking about flying in my spare time, being prepared beforehand, listening to others, and taking good notes - are techniques that'll work for you as well.
+Remember flight lessons require active participation from both the instructor and student, each providing their fair share of effort.
 Not only will you cut the cost of learning to fly, but your experience along the way will be more fulfilling and memorable.

-On behalf of Dayton Aviation Services, we hope your future in flight is full of exiting and memorable celebrations.
-The milestones for which you will surpass will stay with you for the rest of your life.
-Your first solo; your first cross country; and, your check-ride - they are all in front of you and are amazing accomplishments by any standard.
-Just think of the opportunities that lay in front of you!
+On behalf of Dayton Aviation Services, we hope your future in flight is full of exciting and memorable celebrations.
+The milestones you surpass will stay with you for the rest of your life.
+Your first solo; your first cross-country; and your checkride - they are all in front of you and are amazing accomplishments by any standard.
+Just think of the opportunities that lie in front of you!

-Safety First, Fun Always!
+Safety First!
+Fun.
+Always.

-Richard Cox Owner and Chief Pilot CFI(I) and MEI; A&P Scott Neaves Chief Flight Instructor CFI(I) and MEI; A&P
+Richard Cox Director CFI(I) and MEI; A&P Scott Neaves Chief Instructor CFI(I) and MEI; A&P This appendix section provides a collection of references and best practices common for all DAS students and pilots.
+It is a digest of some, but not all, of our essential standard operating procedures and training manual.